sketchplugins/plugin-directory/README.md

 - [Zoom Alert](https://github.com/nathco/zoom-alert), by Nathan Rutzky: Sketch.app plugin for showing zoom notifications
 - [⚓️ Sketch - SelectPlus](https://github.com/nathan5x/sketch-selectplus), by Sabarinathan Masilamani: Helps you select different type of layers, specific Shapes like Rectangle, Ovals, Triangles, Lines, Arrows, Paths, etc.
 - [📕 PDF Export](https://github.com/dwilliames/pdf-export-sketch-plugin), by David Williames: Export all pages, current page or selected artboards into a PDF — based on a range of settings
+- [IconScope](https://github.com/ziven27/Sketch-IconScope), by ziven27: Wrap the Icon with a square(4n) scope.

 ## Sorted by last update (newest on top)